-Figure 34- Configure IP Cameras
+Figure 36- Configure IP Cameras

-Place a name, the URL or IP address of the link, and the full path including name of the image taken by the camera in the blocks provided and click SAVE at the bottom of the page.
-Then click on Summary to see the images taken by those cameras.
+Place a name, the URL or IP address of the link, and the full path including name of the image taken by the camera in the blocks provided.
+If the camera has security requiring authentication to access images, enter the camera's Username and Password.
+Then click SAVE at the bottom of the page.
+Then click on the Summary page to see the images taken by those cameras.
 The images can be set to be refreshed every 100 msec (.1 second) up to 99,900 msec (almost 100 seconds).
 The user can click on any image and be connected to the site defined by the URL or IP Address.